Henry Clinton (British Army officer, born 1730): Politics

 General Sir Henry Clinton K.B.
 Commander-in-Chief of British troops in America.
 Published between 1770 and 1780.

 With the 1778 campaign season closed, Clinton considered options for action in 1779.
 Although he felt that Britain would be best served by withdrawing to the frontiers, popular opinion at home, as well as that of the king and George Germain, dictated otherwise.
 Germain felt that raiding expeditions should be conducted "with spirit and humanity" to destroy American commerce and privateering; this strategy was one Clinton disliked.
 Militarily, Clinton and Washington did little more than stare at each other across the lines of New York City.
 Clinton ordered two major raiding expeditions, one against Connecticut, the other against Chesapeake Bay, while Washington detached troops to deal with the increasing frontier war, which was primarily orchestrated from Quebec.

-Early in 1779 Clinton sent his trusted aide, Lieutenant Duncan Drummond, to England in order to argue Clinton's request to be recalled.
+Early in 1779 Clinton sent his trusted aide, Captain Duncan Drummond, to England in order to argue Clinton's request to be recalled.
 Drummond was unsuccessful in this: despite the intervention of the Duke of Newcastle, the king refused to even consider granting Clinton leave, claiming that Clinton was "the only man who might still save America".
 William Eden also interceded in an attempt to improve Clinton's situation, but political divisions in the government and the prospect of Spanish entry into the war meant that Clinton ended up with very little support.
 Clinton also complained about the lack of naval support being provided by Admiral James Gambier, with whom he also had a difficult relationship.
 He eventually sent London a list of admirals he thought he could work with.
 None of them were chosen, and Gambier was replaced temporarily by George Collier before his permanent replacement, Mariot Arbuthnot, arrived.